Patrick Ness: Early life

 Ness was born near the Fort Belvoir Army base, near Alexandria, Virginia, where his father was a Sergeant in the US Army.
 They moved to Hawaii, where he lived until he was six, then spent the next ten years in Washington, before moving to Los Angeles.
 Ness studied English Literature at the University of Southern California.
+As a teenager, Ness had OCD.

 After graduating, he worked as corporate writer for a cable company.
 He published his first story in Genre in 1997 and was working on his first novel when he moved to London in 1999.

 Career

 Ness's first novel, The Crash of Hennington, was published in 2003, and was followed by his short story collection, Topics About Which I Know Nothing, in 2004.

 Ness's first young adult novel was The Knife of Never Letting Go.
 It won the Guardian Children's Fiction Prize in 2008.

 The book was followed by The Ask and the Answer, and Monsters of Men.
 Together, the three books make up the Chaos Walking trilogy.
 Ness has also written three short stories set in the Chaos Walking universe; the prequels "The New World" and "The Wide, Wide Sea", and "Snowscape", which is set after the events of Monsters of Men.
 The short stories are available as free-to-download ebooks, and have been included in the 2013 UK print editions of the novels.

 A Monster Calls originated with the Irish writer, Siobhan Dowd, who had been diagnosed with cancer and was unable to complete the story before she died in 2007.
-Dowd and Ness shared an editor at Walker, Denise Johnstone-Burt, and after Dowd's death, Walker arranged for Ness to complete the story from her notes.
+Dowd and Ness shared an editor at Walker Books, Denise Johnstone-Burt, and after Dowd's death, Walker arranged for Ness to complete the story from her notes.
 Ness says his only guideline was to write a book he thought Dowd would have liked.
 Jim Kay was hired to illustrate the book, and the two completed the book without meeting.
 Ness won the Carnegie and Kay won the companion Kate Greenaway Medal, the first time one book has won both medals.

 Ness was the author of Tip of the Tongue, an e-short featuring the Fifth Doctor and Nyssa as part Puffin's eleven Doctor Who e-shorts in honour of the show's 50th anniversary, released on 23 May 2013.